mixxorz/GarageBard/README.md

 this happens, the app falls back to sending keystrokes to _any_ app that is in the foreground.

-If the game _is_ running but you still this message, you can still make it work as long as you have the game focused.
+If the game _is_ running but you still see this message, it can still work as long as you have the game focused.

 If you have time, please [open an issue](https://github.com/mixxorz/GarageBard/issues/new)